xcart/xcart-docs/_pages/kb_en/modules/pin_codes/admin_experience.md

         Manual PIN codes are limited to 64-digit alphanumeric code.
         {% endnote %}

-5. After adding PIN codes to the product, be sure to save your changes.
+5. After adding PIN codes for the product, be sure to save your changes.

 Afterwards you will be able to trace used PINs and delete unused ones (for manually-generated PINs only) if required:
 <div class="ui stackable two column grid">